jfaccioni/SCOUTS/README.md

 * [Linux](http://www.ufrgs.br/labsinal/scouts/scouts-linux)

 If you choose this option, please be aware that:
-* since SCOUTS is a Python package, the executable has a moderately large size (~150 mb), since it has to bundle the whole Python interpreter along with it.
+* SCOUTS is a Python package.
+The executable has a moderately large size (~150 mb), since it has to bundle the whole Python interpreter along with it.
 * this is an **experimental release of SCOUTS**, and as such it is not expected to support all OS configurations.
 If you run into any problems, please choose another installation method.

 ## Basic usage